Why is vegan cheese so bad, you ask?

 Artisan vegan cheeses tend to be made from nuts, with cashews being the most common nut in the production of cheese.

-But if you’re going to include commercial vegan cheese in your diet, I recommend you study the ingredients first.
+If you’re going to include commercial vegan cheese in your diet, I recommend you study the ingredients first.

 Is All Vegan Cheese Unhealthy?

 Shop bought commercial vegan cheese is a processed food.
+So if you’re eating a strict WFPB diet, you won’t be including vegan cheese.

 If you look at the ingredients of a standard vegan hard style cheese from the supermarket or health store, you’ll see that normally none of the ingredients are actually health-giving.